snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipment_groups.md

 ### Shipment Group Validation

- All `shipments` listed in a **Create Shipment Group** request must conform to the following validation rules:
+ All **Create Shipment Group** requests must conform to the following validation rules:

 * You must provide between 1 and 10,000 references in the `shipments` list.
 * All references must be for existing `shipments` that you have access to.